You know those moments when you simply had a lovely time? My time at Mamma Rosy was such that I thought it was worth sharing.

 10 selected the fresh Ravioli with pesto from the pasta a la carte menu (he’s nuts about pesto as well).
 Just in case you’re wondering, they do have more sauces in the house to dress your pasta of choice, namely the Pomodoro sauce, the Ragu, Arrabbiata, Vongole, Funghi, A.O.P., and the Burro&Salvia.
 It’s us who’s bonkers about pesto.

-As if we Lilliputians haven’t had enough, we ordered some more Pesce Persico Alla Mediterranea, which turned out surprisingly huge but worth every rupiah (IDR 149,000).
-The sizable dory was more than enough to feed two starving adults, let alone two 90%-full ones.
+As if we haven’t had enough, we ordered some more Pesce Persico Alla Mediterranea, which turned out surprisingly huge but worth every rupiah (IDR 149,000).
+The humongous dory was more than enough to feed two starving adults, let alone two 90%-full ones.
 There was also a side dish to complement every one of Mamma Rosy’s meat and fish dishes – a selection of potato wedges, a salad, and a vegetable sauté.
 We ended up with the ruffled spinach sauté, a perfect match to taste with the delicate flesh of the ultra-herby, ultra-garlicky, and uber-fresh fish.
-Despite our bloated bellies, we downed the whole plate off by the end of the night, enjoying the zesty flesh to the very last bite.
+Despite feeling super bloated already, we finished the whole plate off by the end of the night.
+It was zesty, fleshy, and worth chumming down to the very last bite.

 Unfortunately we were too full to try Mamma Rosy’s rendition of the tiramisu, though we were looking forward to try it out.
 And nope, we didn’t think of ordering a takeout at that time because we’re practically stuffed.
 Happy, yes, but stuffed.
 Anywho, do let me know if you happen to stop by the homey osteria and try the classic dessert.
 I bet it’s divine.